hpe-dev-incubator/hpe-dev-portal/content/platform/zerto/home.md

 Explore the Zerto Resiliency Observation Console today on our [GitHub page](https://github.com/ZertoPublic/zroc).

-### Zerto In Cloud for AWS
+### Zerto In-Cloud for AWS

-Zerto In-Cloud for AWS is disaster recovery for EC2 Instances between regions and availability zones.
+Zerto In-Cloud for AWS is disaster recovery for EC2 instances between regions and availability zones.
 Zerto In-Cloud for AWS blends the familiar Zerto approach to disaster recovery for workloads with the AWS native platform capabilities and services.
 Zerto In-Cloud for AWS features virtual protection groups, non-disruptive to production failover testing to isolated environments, and disaster recovery failover orchestration.

 Zerto In-Cloud for AWS supports 1000+ instance types and is 100% API-first developed to enable automation tools integration.